Best Affordable Les Pauls

 I would not have sung Epiphone's praises so highly a few years ago.
 The Epi LP has always been a solid wallet-friendly option, but when their ProBucker pickups came out they moved up a notch in my opinion.
 The ProBuckers have a clarity I always felt the Alnico Classics lacked, and since then I’ve been impressed with every Epiphone LP PRO I’ve played.

 They are also really nice-looking guitars, and almost identical to a Gibson in appearance, aside from the headstock shape.
 Non-guitar people won’t know or care about the difference.
 As far as they are concerned, you’re playing the same kind of guitar they’ve seen in the hands of countless famous musicians.
-You don’t have to tell them you got it for about one-fifth the cost.
+You don’t have to tell them you got it for about one-fifth of the cost.

 A few more Epiphones to consider: